abstractappsec/abstractappsec.github.io/README.md

 # abstractappsec.github.io
-simple blog for fun things
+simple site for chatting about application security and suchlike things.